 MUSICAL THEATRE CONSERVATORY

-Performers will understudy or be cast in one of our productions (two roles guaranteed to MTC members in our Mainstage production of Into the Woods).
+Performers will understudy or be cast in one of our productions.
 They also will have performance opportunities in two cabarets, as well as original and independent projects, in Mr. Finn’s Cabaret.

 Additional program benefits include free tickets to BSC shows, ticket exchange offers from other popular Berkshire Cultural Institutions, complimentary gym membership, and invitations to company parties and special events.